yuxuanxc/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

+This design is similar to the Architectural design of TrackPad, whereby different UiParts are encapsulated in the MainWindow java controller class.
+This allows the Logic to minimise interaction with the UI, since the MainWindow manages the changes to any UiPart classes that result from the execution in the Logic component.

 ### 2.3 Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)